Investment

 The numbers

-Bitcoin wins on raw returns, but with 60%+ drawdowns along the way.
-The Birkin's appeal as an asset is the combination of strong returns with remarkably low volatility.
-There has never been a 12-month period where Birkin resale values fell more than 10%.
+Bitcoin wins on raw returns, but with steep drawdowns along the way.
+The Birkin's appeal as an asset is the combination of solid estimated returns with historically low volatility.
+Birkin resale values have tended to be far more stable than crypto, rarely swinging sharply over any 12-month period.
 Try saying that about crypto.

 Why Birkins appreciate